2025 CanCH4 Symposium Speakers

 McGill University

-Mary Kang is an assistant professor in the Department of Civil Engineering at McGill University.
-Her research focuses on energy transition, climate and environmental impacts of energy systems, and subsurface hydrology.
-Her current projects are on characterization and mitigation of methane emissions from oil and gas wells and urban infrastructure.
+Dr. Mary Kang is an associate professor in the Department of Civil Engineering at McGill University.
+Her laboratory at McGill (Subsurface Hydrology and Environmental Analysis Laboratory, SHEAL) studies energy transition, climate and environmental impacts of energy systems, and subsurface hydrology.
+Her current projects are on characterization and mitigation of methane emissions from oil and gas wells and urban infrastructure with field measurement campaigns in North America (Canada and United States), Europe, and South America.
+Since 2024, she is a visiting professor in Environmental Meteorology at the University of Freiburg and in Environmental Sensing and Modeling at the Technical University of Munich.
 Previously, she was a postdoctoral fellow in the Earth System Science department at Stanford University.
 She received a Ph.D. in Civil and Environmental Engineering from Princeton University, a Science, Technology, and Environmental Policy certificate from the Princeton School of Public and International Affairs, and a M.A.Sc. and a B.A.Sc. in Civil Engineering from the University of Waterloo.
-Between her time at Waterloo and Princeton, she worked as a water resources engineering consultant based in Reston, VA.
+Between her time at Waterloo and Princeton, she worked as an environmental engineering consultant based in Reston, Virginia.

 Afshan Khaleghi